 In the other offices, the four-lamp direct/indirect pendants were configured with dual circuiting, with a ballast and two lamps (48W) placed on each circuit.
 This enabled the researchers to setup three test conditions for study over a period of three weeks each.

-• AUTOMATIC-ON TO 100 PERCENT: When the office became occupied, an occupancy sensor signaled both relays to turn the lights on to 100 percent light level.
-If the occupant desired a lower light level, he or she could flip a switch to 50 percent or manual off.
+- AUTOMATIC-ON TO 100%: When the office became occupied, an occupancy sensor signaled both relays to turn the lights on to 100% light level.
+If the occupant desired a lower light level, he or she could flip a switch to 50% or manual off.

-• AUTOMATIC-ON TO 50 PERCENT: When the office became occupied, the sensor signaled one relay to turn half the lamps on to achieve a 50 percent light level.
-The user could flip a switch to achieve a light level of 100 percent or turn the lights off.
+- AUTOMATIC-ON TO 50%: When the office became occupied, the sensor signaled one relay to turn half the lamps on to achieve a 50% light level.
+The user could flip a switch to achieve a light level of 100% or turn the lights off.

-• MANUAL-ON: When the office became occupied, the sensor did not activate the lights.
-The user could turn the lights on to 50 percent or 100 percent light level or leave them off.
+- MANUAL-ON: When the office became occupied, the sensor did not activate the lights.
+The user could turn the lights on to 50% or 100% light level or leave them off.

 In each scenario, when the occupant left the room, the occupancy sensor turned the lights off automatically.
 The study participants were informed that they had complete control of their lighting.
 They were aware that they were participating in a lighting study but did not know the study’s objectives.

 All three scenarios saved energy compared to the baseline scenario.
-The automatic-on to 100 percent bilevel occupancy sensor design saved 34 percent of energy consumption.
-The manual-on bilevel sensor, as might be expected, saved even more energy, cutting energy consumption by nearly half (46 percent).
+The automatic-on to 100% bilevel occupancy sensor design saved 34% of energy consumption.
+The manual-on bilevel sensor, as might be expected, saved even more energy, cutting energy consumption by nearly half (46%).

 The most efficient option?
-The automatic--on to 50 percent bilevel occupancy sensor option saved the most energy—52 percent lower energy consumption than the baseline option.
+The automatic--on to 50% bilevel occupancy sensor option saved the most energy—52% lower energy consumption than the baseline option.

 “This study indicates that there is still a lot of room for lighting energy savings in new and existing buildings,” said Pete Horton, vice president, market development for Watt Stopper/Legrand.
 “If you are looking for energy savings and a good return on investment, combining bilevel switching and occupancy sensing appears to offer one of the highest values a building owner can achieve.”